nicholasbishop/sate/README.md

 bracketed list of calls.
 Example: `[nofail()] mkdir test`.
 This defines a `mkdir` command that never fails, i.e. a non-zero exit code is ignored.

+Unlike Makefiles, a target is `sate` doesn't check for a file of that name, so there's no need for a `.PHONY` equivalent.

 ## TODO